 - As I said, there are mixed opinions here and most of the times, you may get a No from them.

-If your petition is not close to expiration, your employer may or may not file.
-Also, if you are on visas like F1, H4 or L2 visas, the processing times for the extensions are really long like 8 to 10 months for some centers and you need to wait…This is risky option to wait for I-94 with expired I-94 as your status is unclear at that time.
+If your petition is not close to expiration, your employer may or may not file an extension.
+Also, if you are on visas like F1, H4, or L2 visas, the processing times for the extensions are really long like 8 to 10 months for some centers and you need to wait…This can be a risky option to wait with an expired I-94 as your status is unclear at that time.
 Read what is US Visa vs. Status for more info.

 You need to speak to your Immigration attorney for this option and make a call.

-This option had little success, only 3 to 4 users reported they had success.
-One of our readers had expired US Visa, so they could not travel out of the country.
-They called few CBP Deferred inspection sites phone numbers and eventually they had success with San Diego CBP office.
+This option had little success, only a few users reported they had success.
+One of our readers had an expired US Visa, so they could not travel out of the country.
+They called a few CBP Deferred inspection site phone numbers and eventually they had success with San Diego CBP office.
 Phone: (619) 491-2680 or (619) 491-2625.

-- The officer gave the user an email id and asked to send I-94 correction request to that email id.
+- The officer gave the user an email id and asked them to send an I-94 correction request to that email id.

 Some users were able to directly email the CBP Deferred inspection site and get it corrected…worth trying it.

-- Approval Notices of Your Visa Status : USCIS approval forms tied to your visa status.
+- Approval Notices of your Visa Status: USCIS approval forms are tied to your visa status.
 E.g. I-797 Approval Forms, if on H1B, H4, L1, L2 approval notices

-- Address Proof : Your current proof of address in US, where you reside like Rental Agreement, Utilities Bills, etc.
+- Address Proof: Your current proof of address in the US, where you reside like Rental Agreement, Utilities Bills, etc.

-- Supporting Documents based on Visa Status : Depending on your status in US, you need to carry additional supporting documents.
+- Supporting Documents based on Visa Status: Depending on your status in the US, you need to carry additional supporting documents.

-- If you are on H1B Visa : Current LCA that is tied to your H1B.
+- If you are on H1B Visa: Current H1B LCA that is tied to your petition.

-- If you are on H1B, L1, or other work visa :
+- If you are on H1B, L1, or other work visas:

 - (optional ) Copy of I-129 from your employer